Image source:

 Export and Import Dynamics

-Spain is an active participant in the global dairy trade:
+Spain is actively engaged in the international dairy trade:

 • Export of Dairy Products: Around 400,000 tonnes per year